ibm-watson-data-lab/seti_at_ibm/signaldb.md

   * both
   * mixed

+It should be noted that `left` and `right` polarizations are misnomers.
+It was the intention of the SETI group to observe left- and right-circularly polarized signals.
+However, that never came to fruition.
+Instead the antenna at the ATA observe a long the horizontal and vertical polarizations (relative to the Earth's surface at the observatory).
+The `left` and `right` direcitons are really the horizontal and vertical polarization, respectively.

 ##### `sigtyp`

-??
-More info

 The signal type can be

-  * CwP = carrier wave power (0.7 Hz)
+  * CwP = carrier wave power
-  * CwC = carrier wave coherent (0.01 Hz)
+  * CwC = carrier wave coherent
   * Pul = pulsed signal

 ##### `pperiods`

-??
-Does this pertain only to `sigtyp` = Pul?
+The observed periodicity of the pulsed signal.
+Only for `sigtyp = Pul`.

 ##### `npul`

-??
-Also, does this pertain only to sigtyp=Pul?
+Number of pulses observed.
+Only for `sigtyp = Pul`.

 ##### `inttimes`

-??
-Does this pretain just to the spectrogram?
-Can I get an example?
-If the signal is observed over the whole spectrogram, would inttimes = 92 seconds?
-And if the signal only showed up for a few seconds within the spectrogram would inttimes = 3 seconds?
-Or can `inttimes` be larger than a single spectrogram?

 Total time of observation that resulted in this signal.
+This should correspond to the total amount of time in the spectrogram.

 ##### `tscpazdeg` and `tscpeldeg`

-??
-More info.
+These tell the direction of the primary telescope in the ATA array at the time of observation.
+The `tscpazdeg` refers to the azimuthal direction relative to North and `tscpeldeg` is the elevation above the local horizon.

 ##### `beamno`